Providence College: Campus

 The college is located on a gated 105 acre campus in the city's Elmhurst neighborhood atop Smith Hill, the highest point in the city of Providence.
 The campus is located in a residential urban neighborhood about two miles west of downtown Providence.
 The Smith Hill neighborhood, which borders the east end of campus, is a predominantly low-income area with crime rates higher than the city average.

 There are three main gates to campus, at Cunningham Square (the intersection of River Avenue and Eaton Street) and on Huxley Avenue to the upper campus, and at the southeast corner of the lower campus, along Eaton Street.
 The campus consists of nineteen academic and administrative buildings, nine dormitories, five apartment complexes, three residences, four athletic buildings, a power plant, a physical plant, and a security office gate house.
-There is also a Dominican cemetery, two quads, four athletic fields, a 25-meter swimming pool, a six-court tennis court complex, an artificial turf field, and several parking areas (including a structure below the turf field).
+There are also a Dominican cemetery, two quads, four athletic fields, a 25-meter swimming pool, a six-court tennis court complex, an artificial turf field, and several parking areas (including a structure below the turf field).

 Renovations completed in 2009 to the Slavin Center, the campus student union, added solar panels and a bioretention system.

 After purchasing Huxley Avenue in 2013, the college began a campus transformation project with plans to develop campus facilities to meet the growing needs of the students.
-The renovations as of October 2015 include the groundbreaking of the Arthur and Patricia Ryan Center for Business Studies, handicap accessibility to Aquinas Hall, and the addition to outdoor classrooms.
+The renovations as of October 2015 included the groundbreaking of the Arthur and Patricia Ryan Center for Business Studies, handicap accessibility to Aquinas Hall, and the enhancement of an outdoor classroom.

 Organization and administration

-Since 1934, Providence College has been governed by a 12-member corporation and a board of trustees consisting of 25 to 35 members.
+Since 1934, Providence College has been governed by a twelve-member corporation and a board of trustees consisting of 25 to 35 members.

-The corporation consists of four ex officio members: the president of the college, the Prior Provincial of the Dominican Province of St. Joseph, the Bishop of the Diocese of Providence, and the chairman of the board of trustees.
-In addition, there are eight other members, each of whom serve three-year terms; four are Dominican friars and four are lay persons.
+The corporation consists of four ex officio members: the president of the college, the Prior Provincial of the Dominican Province of St. Joseph, the bishop of the Diocese of Providence, and the chairman of the board of trustees.
+In addition, there are eight other members, each of whom serves a three-year term; four are Dominican friars and four are lay persons.
 The corporation has the "ultimate authority to exercise control over ownership of property, to promulgate and amend the by-laws, to accept or reject the recommendation for election to the Presidency of the College by the Board of Trustees, and to elect members of the Corporation and of the Board of Trustees."

 All other affairs of the college not reserved to the corporation are handled by the board of trustees, which meets three times a year.
 These duties include "establishing major institutional goals, engaging in long-range planning and policy-making, overseeing the annual operating budget of the College and overseeing the review process and recommending a Dominican Friar for election to the Presidency of the College."
-All members of the corporation and the executive vice president of the college serve on the board of trustees as ex officio, in addition to candidates elected by the corporation who serve a maximum of three, three-year terms.
+All members of the corporation and the executive vice president of the college serve on the board of trustees as ex officio, in addition to candidates elected by the corporation who serve a maximum of three three-year terms.